 There’s an important difference to keep in mind when using linked record fields within a single table: While fields that link records between two tables create a reciprocal, or bi-directional, link between the two records, fields that link within a single table only link in one direction.
 In other words, creating a link from one record to another in the same table will not create a corresponding link in the other direction.

 When you establish this type of one-directional link, you have to think about what that link says about the records it contains.
-For instance, if you created a self-linking linked record field to hold tasks that block other tasks you can go about it in more than one way.
-If the record containing the links blocks all the task records linked to it, then it links in a forward direction and acts as a parent with linked records as its children.
-If that same record links to tasks that block it, however, the inverse is true and it acts as a child with linked records representing its parents.
+For instance, if you created a self-linking linked record field to hold tasks that app other tasks you can go about it in more than one way.
+If the record containing the links apps all the task records linked to it, then it links in a forward direction and acts as a parent with linked records as its children.
+If that same record links to tasks that app it, however, the inverse is true and it acts as a child with linked records representing its parents.